It’s not the events of our lives that shape us, but our beliefs as to what those events mean.

-The more reasons you find to pursue something, the greater motivation you will have to follow through with your actions.
-And in order to change, you must have the motivation and willingness to make this change.
-For this very reason it’s important that you spend some time figuring out exactly WHY you want these goals and what benefits you will derive from attaining them.
+The more reasons you find to pursue something, the higher motivation you will have to follow through with your actions.
+And to change, you must find the motivation needed to make this change.
+For this very reason, it’s vital that you spend time figuring out exactly WHY you want these goals and the benefits you will derive from achieving them.

 Identify Your Limiting Beliefs

 Before moving on, it’s important to remind yourself that all beliefs are neutral.
 You might for instance share a belief with another person.
 This belief might work for you in your situation, however, it might not work for the other person in their situation.
 Likewise, a certain belief might work for you in one situation but not in another situation.
 It, therefore, depends on the situation and on the person holding that belief.

 As such, it’s important to keep in mind how useful a belief “is” in your particular situation — concerning the goal that you are trying to achieve.
 If it serves you and supports the goal you are working toward, then keep it.
 However, if it doesn’t serve you and hinders your progress, then this is a clear indication that you are dealing with a limiting belief.

 Your limiting beliefs often hide beyond conscious awareness.
 However, there are key signals you can look out for that will provide you with the clues you need to identify these limiting beliefs.
 These key signals will be evident when you confront obstacles and challenges along your journey toward your goals.